 Tips: Dealing with your Insurance Company

-When calling your insurance company, always take notes on phone conversations, esp. date, time, person’s name & direct phone number/ext. number, and record/call# assigned to phone call.
+When calling your insurance company, always take notes on conversations, especially the date, time, person’s name and direct telephone number, and record/call# assigned to the phone call.

-Attach to disputed bill and/or EOB (insurance Explanation of Benefits).
-Ask to talk to a supervisor, if progress is not being made.
-Consider being assigned a case manager or ombudsman to help deal with pre-approvals or problematic denials—it gives you one consistent contact person.
+Attach to disputed bill and EOB (Insurance Explanation of Benefits).
+Ask to speak to a supervisor if progress needs to be made.
+Consider assigning a case manager or ombudsman to help deal with pre-approvals or problematic denials—it gives you one consistent contact person.

-Other options – Have the Human Resources/Personnel Director contact the Insurance Broker through which the medical insurance was purchased to help advocate your case for you or give tips on your appeal.
+Other options include having the Human Resources Director contact the Insurance Broker through which the medical insurance was purchased to help advocate your case or give tips on your appeal.

 Links: Insurance Claims Denials & Appeals

 Dealing with denied medical insurance claims?
-Complex Child E-Magazine has a great article “Writing Winning Insurance Appeal Letters” – tips, etc. can be downloaded as pdf file! www.articles.complexchild.com/00012.html
+Complex Child E-Magazine has a great article, “Writing Winning Insurance Appeal Letters,” which can be downloaded here.

-“How To Appeal A Health-Claim Denial – a helpful article from ConsumerAffairs.com on an issue too many JM families deal with! www.consumeraffairs.com/news04/2010/06/health_claim_denials.html
+“How To Appeal A Health Claim Denial.”
+This is a helpful article from Healthcare.gov on an issue too many JM families experience. www.consumeraffairs.com/news04/2010/06/health_claim_denials.html

-The PAF mission is to provide effective mediation and arbitration services to assist patients w/ chronic or life-threatening illnesses with Medical Debt Crisis, Insurance Access Issues & Job Retention Issues.
-A good resource! www.patientadvocate.org
+The PAF’s mission is to provide effective mediation and arbitration services to assist patients with chronic or life-threatening illnesses with Medical Debt Crises, Insurance Access Issues, and Job Retention Issues.
+This is a fantastic resource! www.patientadvocate.org

-IGLiving Magazine is an online & print magazine for the IVIG community – www.igliving.com — Kris McFalls, Patient Advocate
+IGLiving Magazine is an online and print magazine for the IVIG community www.igliving.com.

 External Insurance Appeals